yesterdayne/yesterdayne/README.md

 if you are here you are probably from ponytown! hi! i don't talk much in-game, i am not the best at conversing with strangers but i'll do my best.

+i use she/her pretty much exclusively, but i do not mind if you refer to me as the pronouns of whatever character i am cosplaying at the time. i also don't mind if you use the character's name to refer to me, but don't expect me to do any rp type stuff!

 usually i am either sitting in the bakery, outside the bakery, or SOMETIMES near spawn, i don't usually talk. that doesn't mean i wont, tho! if you wanna talk about one of my interests i am more likely to be talkative vs just general smalltalk haha.

 PS! i most likely won't add you to my friends list unless we've at least talked beforehand! don't take it personal, i just don't want my friends list flooded with people i don't know at all lol ;_;